pombreda/lepl/doc-src/intro-3.rst

 Node Attributes
 ---------------

-Node attributes won't play a big part in our arithemtic parser, so here's a small illustration of how they can be used::
+Node attributes won't play a big part in our arithmetic parser, so here's a small illustration of how they can be used::

   >>> letter = Letter() > 'letter'